mxcezl/JWT-SecLabs/docs/1-SECRETS-UNDER-THE-RUG.md

 Remember that a weak secret can be easily brute-forced.
 You may want to take a closer look at the JWT you receive when logging in, and maybe even try to decode it or brute-force the secret.

-## 🔐 Solution

-Don't peek unless you're completely stuck!
-The point of this lab is to gain hands-on experience with JWT security.
-But if you really need it, you can find a step-by-step solution guide in the `SOLUTION.md` file.

 ## 📚 Resources

 - [Introduction to JSON Web Tokens](https://jwt.io/introduction/)